- Full Itinerary

 Experience the joy of fall migration from Maine’s beloved Monhegan Island.
-Imagine a birding holiday on a remote and picturesque island where life slows down, and there are no roads, and no cars.
-Monhegan’s geographic position forms a natural migration hotspot, and YOU can spend a week here, with a bird expert, to learn, see, and do!
+Imagine a birding holiday on a remote and picturesque island where life slows down, and there are no roads and no cars.
+Monhegan’s geographic position forms a natural migration hotspot, and YOU can spend time here, with a bird expert, to learn, see, and do!
+We also visit the largest island in the Gulf of Maine, Mount Desert Island (MDI), home to Acadia National Park, where we explore pelagic species from the catamaran Friendship V and seek out fall migrants.

 Birds flying south in migration, particularly if there are northwest winds, can get off track and find themselves at dawn out at sea.
-Once they correct, the almost 2-mile long island is a magnet, a patch of green where they can land for food and shelter.
-They find shelter in the island’s spruce woods as well as the ample food sources found in the village gardens–viburnum berries, lots of seeds, and insects existing in the clusters of branches and leaf litter.
+Once they correct, the almost 2-mile long island of Monhegan is a magnet, a patch of green where they can land for food and shelter.
+They find shelter in the island’s spruce woods as well as the ample food sources found in the village gardens—viburnum berries, lots of seeds, and insects existing in the clusters of branches and leaf litter.
 Migrants include a wide variety of warblers, thrushes, vireos, and flycatchers, such as Black-throated Blue Warbler, American Redstart, Northern Parula, Cape May Warbler, Swainson’s Thrush, Red-eyed Vireo, and more!
+Mount Desert Island acts in a similar way attracting shorebirds, Neotropical migrants and rarities.

-The island is privately owned and has over a dozen miles of trails; 350 of its 513 acres are protected by an easement with a local conservation organization, the Monhegan Associates.
+Monhegan is privately owned and has over a dozen miles of trails; 350 of its 513 acres are protected by an easement with a local conservation organization, the Monhegan Associates.
 In addition to the spruce woods to explore, there are gardens, rocky shorelines, 150+ ft. sea cliffs, raspberry tangles, two wet meadows, and a narrow band of red maple swamp.
-Less than 70 residents live here year-round, with a week’s stay you’ll start to feel like a local.
+Less than 70 residents live here year-round.
 The lighthouse site goes back to 1824 while the current light structure dates from 1856 and was automated in 1959.
 A bench atop Lighthouse Hills affords a fine view!

-We stay at the island’s largest landmark building, the historic Island Inn, dating from 1907.
-It has been renovated and is most comfortable, just right for simple island life.
-The food is truly fine dining, with some wonderful local dishes (yes lobster – even at breakfast with scrambled eggs).
+We start at the Hampton Inn, near the Portland Airport on our first night before departing on our ferry to the island.
+The food on the island is truly fine dining, with some wonderful local dishes (yes lobster—even at breakfast with scrambled eggs).
 Take a peek at their menu on the Island Inn website.
-Our rooms have private bath, and most of our breakfasts and dinners will be here, with a chance to sample other island fare at lunch time.
+Our rooms have private bath, and most of our breakfasts and dinners are here, with a chance to sample other island fare at lunch time.
 The Inn has WIFI, a common phone in the lobby, and bring-your-own for alcoholic libations.

 Buildings of the small village are colorful.
 So are the docks, fishing gear, stacks of lobster pots, and lichens which grown on rocks and aging wood structures.
 Rocking chairs on the large front porch lend a view of Manana Island which protects the quiet Monhegan harbor.
-For the first three years of Naturalist Journey’s history, we made annual fall treks with our groups to Monhegan Island, introduced to us by friend and colleague Tom Potter.
-After a long hiatus (so many places to go!) we are pleased to revive this trip for September 2020–timed for the peak of fall bird migration.
+For the first three years of Naturalist Journeys’ history, we made annual fall treks with our groups to Monhegan Island.

-Join our senior guide Dan Donaldson for fantastic birding and experience the quaint, quintessentially “Maine” coastal village that is established here, home to artists in the summer and some hardy fishermen year-round.
-Ten miles off the mainland, we take a one-hour ferry to get on and off the island.
-Our tour first and last nights are near the airport in Portland, Maine.
+This Monhegan and Mount Desert Island birding trip has fantastic birding and a quaint, quintessentially “Maine” coastal village experiences, home to artists in the summer and some hardy fishermen year-round.
+Ten miles off the mainland, we take a one-hour ferry to get on and off the island and drive to the largest Gulf of Maine Island.

-- En route to the island, bird wetlands, farmlands and coastal areas near Portland, Maine, a major hotspot for migrating shorebirds and waders
+- Bird wetlands, farmlands, and coastal areas near Portland, Maine, a major hotspot for migrating shorebirds and waders, en route to Monhegan

-- Enjoy looking for seabirds such as Great Shearwater on the ferry ride to and from Monhegan Island
+- Watch for seabirds such as Great Shearwater on the ferry ride to and from Monhegan Island

-- Discover in-depth Maine’s TOP eBird hotspot over your six island days
+- Discover in-depth Maine’s top eBird hotspot over your island days

-- Look for warblers, vireos, and flycatchers around Ice Pond, a freshwater inland pond
+- Search for warblers, vireos, and flycatchers around Ice Pond, a freshwater inland pond

-- Bird from the island’s unpaved roads and well-established trail system
+- Bird from Monhegan Island’s unpaved roads and well-established trail system

 - Learn new skills with time to study fall plumage warblers, sparrows, gulls, and other groups in detail